LakeSereni/Arma-Crasher-KMSI-1.2/README.md

  ### Delivery: <h3/>
+ (NOTE) This is a POC implementation, it is probably not able to get past script restrictions or even infistar of all things.
+The crash code is found in fn_nukefire.sqf and is transmitted by fn_nukefireandforget.sqf.

  - Dialog opened by player -> <br/>
  - Dialog option selected by player -> <br/>
  - SQF executed, placing crash code into executer's Playernamespace temporaily and not saved* -> <br/>